skywall/apk-packages-extractor/Readme.md

 ...
 ```

-Rows are sorted by count of package occurrences across all of the analyzed `(x)apks`.Post-processed (added missing trailing
+Rows are sorted by count of package occurrences across all of the analyzed `(x)apks`.
+Post-processed (added missing trailing
 separators) CSV file with example data is available [here](precomputed/example_data.csv).

 ### Precomputed